What Is a Point-of-Sale (POS) System? Ultimate Guide for Small Businesses

 It’s generally simple to figure out how to use POS systems—with user-friendly interfaces that are often customizable, plus training tools, you and your staff will be able to learn the ins and outs of POS transactions.

-Common Features of POS Systems
+Types of POS Systems

 A good POS system will create a quick and frictionless checkout experience for you and your customers.
-When you ring sales, you also get options to add coupons, loyalty points, or other discounts, plus options for processing returns and refunds, issuing store credit, and creating gift cards at the touch of a button.
+When you ring up sales, you should also get options to add coupons, loyalty points, or other discounts, plus options for processing returns and refunds, issuing store credit, and creating gift cards at the touch of a button.

 - Collect general customer contact information